Kusanagi8200/KuzAI/README.md

 </picture>

-**KuzChat is a simple web application that allows users to interact with an AI model through a chat interface.
-It connects to a local API to generate real-time responses using a custom model created with KuzAI.
-The project features a chat UI, message sending and stopping capabilities, and a sidebar with information.**
+**KuzChat is a simple web application that allows users to interact with an AI model through a chat interface.\ It connects to a local API to generate real-time responses using a custom model created with KuzAI.\ The project features a chat UI, message sending and stopping capabilities, and a sidebar with information.**

 _____________________________________________________________________________________________

 ### **FEATURES**

-    Chat Interface: Send messages and receive responses in real-time streaming.
+    Chat Interface --> Send messages and receive responses in real-time streaming.

-    Request Management: Uses the Fetch API with an AbortController to cancel ongoing requests.
+    Request Management --> Uses the Fetch API with an AbortController to cancel ongoing requests.

-    Real-Time Display: Responses from the model are displayed progressively as they are generated.
+    Real-Time Display --> Responses from the model are displayed progressively as they are generated.

-    Minimalist Design: Clean interface with a sidebar for info and a footer with a GitHub link.
+    Minimalist Design --> Clean interface with a sidebar for info and a footer with a GitHub link.

 ### **REQUIRED SOFTWARE**